 Constraint:

-The speaker hole pattern required a large total area to be open for acoustic performance while the 3mm nominal walls complicated the shape, blind depth and min size of the apertures.
+The speaker hole pattern required a large total area to be acoustically transparent while the 3mm nominal walls complicated the shape, blind depth and min size of the apertures.

-How: The Cisco logo elements inspired the pattern and allowed for desired acoustic transparency while careful cross communication and negotiation with multiple engineering teams resulted in smooth flowing plastics resulting a class A execution.
+How: The Cisco logo elements inspired the pattern and allowed for desired acoustic open area while careful cross communication and negotiation with multiple engineering teams resulted in smooth flowing plastics resulting a class A execution.

 Details